-- Payment for program in full prior to the start of the program. - Payments by Term: Payments are due two weeks prior to the start of each term. - Payment Plans: Payment Plans may be arranged through the Solution Center.
+- Option 1: Payment for program in full prior to the start of the program. - Option 2: Payments by Term: See payment due dates listed on your statement (approx. two weeks prior to the start of your first class each semester). - Option 3: Payment Plans: Payment Plans may be arranged through the Solution Center.
 More information is found under "Paying Your Bill" in the student portal.

-A deposit of \$2,000 is due upon acceptance into the program.
+A deposit of \$500 is due upon acceptance into the program.
 The deposit is non-refundable and serves to hold the student's seat in this limited enrollment program.